plece0/GoodTwitter-3/README.md

 ### Twitter won't load any further than a few posts.
 This is an issue on newer versions of firefox.
 To fix it use an older version of Firefox or Waterfox Classic, Pale Moon, etc,.

+*Thanks to R3n for fixing an issue where Firefox would detect the Addon as Corrupted, Full Credit to Zusor for creating the original addon.*